A dog park? In Eagle Rock?

 Parks can be stressful for both dogs and humans alike.
 Some dogs are shy and easily overwhelmed.
 Some dogs (and some humans) are overly dominant and don’t play well with others.
 Overexcited "incidents" can happen, but by recognizing you and your dog’s boundaries and preferences, along with an understanding of common dog park etiquette, a local dog park can be an enriching experience for all.

-Dogs of the Rock will work tirelessly to encourage and motivate the city to build this much needed community benefit and then work with the community to make it a jewel in the neighborhood.
+Dogs of the Rock worked tirelessly to encourage and motivate the city to build this much needed community benefit and will continue to work with the community to make the park a jewel in the neighborhood.

 Eagle Rock Recreation Center was ultimately selected as the chosen location and in 2016, the City approved funds for the building of our park.
 In 2018, the groundbreaking ceremony took place.